git-carlos/git-carlos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello!
+Hello.

-The purpose of this website is to have my resume easily accessible online.
+The purpose of this website is to have my resume accessible online.

-I currently work as an Engineer at General Dynamics Electric Boat.
+I currently work as an Engineer for General Dynamics Electric Boat.